International Education Week

 *GEO Book Club* -

-Against the backdrop of Colombia’s lush, yet wounded beauty in the wake of the 1925 Cali earthquake, this riveting sequel to The Spanish Daughterplunges three strangers—an early 20th century photographer, a young Spanish chocolatier in disguise, and a nun with a bitter past—into a perilous search for the missing owner of a coveted hacienda during an emerging cholera epidemic.
+Against the backdrop of Colombia’s lush, yet wounded beauty in the wake of the 1925 Cali earthquake, this historical novel tells the story of three strangers—an early 20th century photographer, a young Spanish chocolatier in disguise, and a nun with a bitter past—who enter into a perilous search for the missing owner of a coveted hacienda during an emerging cholera epidemic.

 GEO Sponsored Event